ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 In order to make our navbar functional using pure CSS, we're going to overhaul most of the code from the [Media Queries](../media-queries/README.md) lesson.

+Tktk Hunter, this is probably a bit out of scope for what you'd typically do, but while asset requests are light, could you go through and simplify this content?
+I like the general idea of what's happening here, but would like to just clean this up a little bit (also new screenshots as you go would be cool).
+This is pretty low priority, and should generally be the last thing on your list.
+Lmk when you're done and I'll come back and do an edit sweep.
+Also lmk if you have any questions about any of this.
+Would definitely prefer not to use external fonts for this work.
+Simpler is better, while still accomplishing the main functionality.

 ## Setting up our navbar

 In our `index.html` we'll keep our `css/style.css` linked, but above it let's add a Google Fonts `<link>` tag for our logo symbol.